 EXECUTION OF DOCUMENTS

-All powers of attorney, deeds and other formal documents shall be executed by two members of the Council, together with the General Secretary, or such person acting in the capacity of the General Secretary under the authority of a resolution of the Council.
+All powers of attorney, deeds and other formal documents shall be executed by two members of the EXCO, together with the General Secretary, or such person acting in the capacity of the General Secretary under the authority of a resolution of the EXCO.

 MINUTES

-The General Secretary shall keep or cause the Secretariat, if such an organisation is used, to keep proper minutes of the resolutions and proceedings of all meetings of the SAIMC and of the Council.
+The General Secretary shall keep or cause the Secretariat, if such an organisation is used, to keep proper minutes of the resolutions and proceedings of all meetings of the SAIMC and of the EXCO.

 ADDRESSES OF MEMBERS